Will Hoy: Biography

 Born in Melbourn, Cambridgeshire, Hoy did not begin racing until his late twenties and first raced at the international level in 1985, taking on the full World Sportscar Championship including Le Mans.
 Over the next few years, he raced in an assortment of championships and one-off races, the highlight undoubtedly being second overall in the 1988 All Japan Touring Car Championship.
-In 1989, Will made an appearance at Silverstone in the #89 Celebrity Car in the MG Metro Turbo Challenge but didn't finish.
+In 1989, Hoy made an appearance at Silverstone in the No. 89 Celebrity Car in the MG Metro Turbo Challenge but didn't finish.
 Hoy supplemented his racing career as a fully qualified chartered surveyor, employed first by Bernard Thorpe and latterly by DTZ.
 In late 2002, Hoy suffered an inoperable brain tumour and died shortly afterwards.
 He is survived by his wife and three children.

 Racing career

-In 1991, he concentrated on the BTCC, in the first season of Super Touring regulations.
+In 1991, Hoy concentrated on the BTCC, in the first season of Super Touring regulations.
 Although manufacturers including Vauxhall and Toyota had factory entries, the established BMWs were the cars to have initially.
 Hoy made full use of his opportunity in a car entered by Vic Lee, building a championship lead nobody was able to overhaul.
 He also won the Willhire 24 Hour at Snetterton in a BMW M3, partnering Ray Bellm and Kurt Luby.
-For 1992 he was signed by the Toyota team, went into the final round in a three-way tussle for the championship but was beaten by Tim Harvey's BMW.
+For 1992, he was signed by the Toyota team, went into the final round in a three-way tussle for the championship but was beaten by Tim Harvey's BMW.
 However, the car was not competitive in subsequent seasons, Toyota won once in 1993 with Julian Bailey at Knockhill.
 The closest Hoy came was at Silverstone in 1993, when he was punted off onto his roof by team-mate Julian Bailey, an incident remembered for Murray Walker's commentary line "the car upside down is a Toyota", a play on the company's advertising slogan of the time (The car in front is a Toyota).
 In 1994, Hoy drove a factory-prepared Toyota Celica in the RAC Rally, of the World Rally Championship, but famously crashed into a tree on stage 4 of the rally.
 He and his co-driver were unhurt in the accident.